rohit507/UMD-CMSC498a-Intro-to-ESD/src/Introduction/layout.md

 course, after every chapter you read in this textbook, you should read the corresponding chapters in the manual.

+A quick warning, this manual is very large, and you should not print it unless it's absolutely necessary.

 ### The LPC1769 Schematic ###

 The schematic ([available here][LPC_Schem] ^[<http://www.cs.umd.edu/class/fall2012/cmsc498a/manuals/lpcxpresso_lpc1769_schematic.pdf>])
-is the only way to know how the pins on the dev boards we work with correspond to the pins mentioned in the manual.
+describes how the pins on the development boards correspond to the pins mentioned in the manual.
 @@
 You'll  need to cross reference this schematic with Chapter 8 of the manual every time you need to figure out the physical location of any one particular